September Walks from Bakewell

 Bakewell was mentioned in the Domesday book as having a church and 2 priests signifying its importance even then.
 In 1502 Bakewell was owned by the Vernon family and passed on to the Manners family in 1567 when Dorothy Vernon married John Manners.
 Their son, Sir George Manners married Grace Pierrepont who in 1637 founded the grammer school, Lady Manners School.
 Monuments to the Vernon family can be found in the All Saints Parish Church which stands in a commanding position on the hillside where the town started.

 The Rutland Arms Hotel in the centre of Bakewell replaced the White Horse Inn, which together with some other buildings was demolished in 1805 to form Rutland Square.
 It was built to cater for coach travellers and in 1818 as many as 600 travellers passed through the town.
 The Hotel has a literary connection in that Jane Austin is reputed to have stayed at the hotel whilst writing Pride and Predudice.
 Bakewell has been identified as Lambton.
+The famous Bakewell pudding was also invented accidentally at the Hotel, when a cook misinterpreted instructions and poured egg mixture over the jam instead of mixing it in the pastry and what should have been a tart was now a pudding.
+Bakewell puddings can be bought at several shops in the town centre.

 For more information about Bakewell, click here;